 - National Coordinating Center for Communications (NCC), which serves as the ISAC for communications and organizes operational response activities in the event of both cyber and physical incidents

 - Communications Sector Coordinating Council (CSCC), which conducts planning activities on cybersecurity issues with the U.S. Department of Homeland Security

-- U.K. Centre for the Protection of National Infrastructure (CPNI) National Security Information Exchange (NSIE)
+- National Security Information Exchange (NSIE)

 - Federal Communications Commission (FCC) Communications Security, Reliability and Interoperability Council (CSRIC)

-- Awareness and Education
+Consumer Awareness and Education

 Educating consumers on proper security measures is the best line of defense.
 And as more devices connect to the internet, education becomes even more important.
 AT&T Cyber Aware is a resource designed to empower and educate consumers about fraud protection and cybersecurity.
 The Cyber Aware website explains in simple terms how many scams work, ways to recognize them and steps consumers can take to protect themselves.
 The website offers information and alerts on security and privacy topics and is available to everyone – not just AT&T customers.
 For more information, see our Responsible Use of Products & Services issue brief.

 Robocall Scam Identification and Mitigation